Ian729/NewsArchive/README.md

 * American rescuers found the lost sailors on a tiny uninhabited island in Micronesia with a damaged boat and the word spelled out on the beach.
 * Truong My Lan received the death penalty as Vietnam’s Communist Party cracks down on corruption in the fast-growing Southeast Asian economic hub.
 * President Yoon Suk Yeol, a key U.S. ally, faces the prospect of becoming a lame duck unless he starts negotiating with the opposition.
-* President Biden discussed security in the South China Sea with the leaders of Japan and the Philippines at the White House.
-* Born in Hawaii, he moved to Japan in 1988 and won 11 grand championships.
-His success drove a resurgence in the sport’s popularity.

 ![Asian](./asian.png)